mesonbuild/meson/docs/markdown/Reference-manual.md

 handles that as expected, but if you need the absolute path to one of these e.g. to use in a define etc., you should use `join_paths(get_option('prefix'), get_option('localstatedir')))`

+For options of type `feature` a special object is returned instead of a string.
+See [`feature` options](Build-options.md#features) documentation for more details.

 ### get_variable()